skrishna25/Essential-Tools-to-Win-Magic-CTF/README.md

 ---

-### Step 6: Simulate Exfiltration of Data
+### Step 6: Leave nothing... or leave everything

-If credentials are available in the host or pod, use them to upload data to an attacker-controlled bucket.
+If you must leave, take a souvenir.
+Just don’t leave a trace.

 **MITRE ATT&CK:**
 T1537 – Transfer Data to Cloud Account